fritshoogland-yugabyte/yb_stats/README.md

 192.168.66.80:7000   server   tcp_bytes_received                                                                 424 bytes          388.991 /s
 192.168.66.80:7000   server   tcp_bytes_sent                                                                     170 bytes          155.963 /s
 ```
-tcp_bytes_received and tcp_bytes_sent are counters, and therefore have an absolute amount, which is the difference of this statistic between the last and the first snapshot, and an average amount per second.
+tcp_bytes_received and tcp_bytes_sent are counters, and therefore the amount in the fourth column is the difference between the second and the first snapshot value.
+The sixth column shows the amount of the difference divided by the total time between the two snapshots.
-The tcmalloc statistics are gauges, and therefore it does not make sense to provide end measurement minus begin measurement.
-The first figure is the END measurement, and the second figure (with the plus or the minus sign) is the difference from the first measurement.
+The tcmalloc statistics are gauges (absolute values, not counters), and therefore it does not make sense to show the difference between the end and begin snapshot value, the only sensible thing to show is the absolute value, which is the value of the second snapshot.
-This switch works for online performance display, as well as displaying snapshot data.
+It also doesn't make sense to divide the amount over time, therefore the sixth column shows the difference from the second snapshot value with the first one.

 ### Details
 By default, table and tablet statistics are summed per hostname-port combination to try to reduce output clutter as much as possible.
 However sometimes you want to see the data per table and tablet.
 This is done using the `--details-enable` switch.

 ### Filters
 #### --hostname-match
 In a lot of cases, you might want to filter out data that is not needed for your analysis.
-A common filter is only filter the tserver and YSQL endpoints, and thus leaving out the masters:
+A common filter is only filter the tserver and YSQL endpoints, and thus leaving out the master data:
 `--hostname-match '(9000|13000)'`.
 Please mind this works for online performance data display, as well as looking at snapshot data, including showing version, memtrackers, log and threads data.
 #### --stat-name-match